Skip to main content

 4 mentions Positive Neutral Negative

-• “The main issues I have with this game is that levels are very linear and towards the end - in an attempt to raise difficulty - the game goes pretty much exclusively for either gimmick fights (that have dozens of hard enemies of the same type) or just as tedious enemy combinations as possible, making the game a slog to play in the last two levels.”
+• “The main issues I have with this game is that levels are very linear and towards the end - in an attempt to raise difficulty - the game goes pretty much exclusively for either gimmick fights (that have like dozens of hard enemies of the same type) or just as tedious enemy combinations as possible, making the game a slog to play in the last 2 levels.”

 • optimization